haka-security/haka/doc/ref/grammar.rst

     Object representing any grammar element.
 This object have different functions that cas be used in the grammar specification

     .. haka:method:: Entity:options{...}

         Generic option specification function.
 Check the documentation of the grammar element to get the list of option supported.

         The options are passed as ``key=value`` in the table used as the parameter of the function.

     .. haka:method:: Entity:extra{...}

         Method only available on record which can be used to add extra element to it.
 The table should only contains functions.

         Each named element in the array will be added as a extra field in the result.
         The other element will be executed when the record will be done with its parsing.

     .. haka:method:: Entity:validate(validator)

         Add a validation function for the element.
 This function is called when a field is mark invalid by setting it to ``nil``.

         .. haka:function:: validator(result)

             :param result: Current parsing result.
             :param context: Full parsing context.

     .. haka:method:: Entity:convert(converter)

         :param converter: Value converter.
         :paramtype converter: :haka:mod:`haka.grammar.converter`

         Set a conversion operation to apply to the element data.

-.. haka:method:: Entity:extra{...}

-    Method only available on record which can be used to add extra element to it.
-The table should only contains functions.

-    Each named element in the array will be added as a extra field in the result.
-    The other element will be executed when the record will be done with its parsing.

     .. haka:method:: Entity:compile() -> compiled_entity

         :return compiled_entity: Compiled grammar.
         :rtype compiled_entity: :haka:class:`CompiledEntity` instance

         Compile the grammar representation.

 Compounds